Argentina clinches landmark debt repayment deal with Paris Club

 The Paris Club said the deal cleared the way for export credit agencies of its members to resume doing business with Argentina.
 Foreign investment is key for it to develop its vast Vaca Muerta shale field.

+Argentina and the Paris Club came close to a deal in 2008 but the government pulled out at the last moment, concerned about its falling reserves amid the global financial crisis.

+Germany is Argentina's biggest Paris Club creditor with about 30 percent of the debt, followed by Japan with about 25 percent.
+Smaller holders include the Netherlands, Spain, Italy, the United States and Switzerland.

-(Additional reporting by Alejandro Lifschitz in Buenos Aires and Sujata Rao-Coverley in London; Editing by Kieran Murray, W Simon and Tom Brown)
+(Additional reporting by Alejandro Lifschitz in Buenos Aires and Sujata Rao-Coverley in London; Editing by John Stonestreet, Kieran Murray and W Simon)